Skip to content

 terminatorstring"\n"Line terminator for both TX and RX

-scpiobjectDeclarative schema: auto-synthesizes properties and methods from a { cmd, type, … } map so the connector stays short
+schemaobjectDeclarative schema: auto-synthesizes properties and methods from a { cmd, type, … } map so the connector stays short.
+Legacy connectors can use scpi: instead — the protocol accepts both keys.

 Declarative Schema

 Most SCPI connectors repeat the same pattern: cmd: "VOLT" for set, cmd: "VOLT?" for read, parseFloat on the response, Number(value) on the way out.
-The config.scpi block collapses all of that into a single declaration — the driver synthesizes the get/set/dispatch at init time and exposes them through the normal property/action pipeline.
+The config.schema block collapses all of that into a single declaration — the protocol synthesizes the get/set/dispatch at init time and exposes them through the normal property/action pipeline.

 javascript